NomanGhayyur/MERN-APP/README.md

 ## Features

-- Create: Users can create new [data type].
+- Create: Users can create new user having a "name", "email", & "age".
-- Read: Users can retrieve [data type] from the database.
+- Read: Users can retrieve all users from the database.
-- Update: Users can update existing [data type] information.
+- Update: Users can update existing "name", "email", & "age" information of any specific _id.
-- Delete: Users can delete [data type] from the database.
+- Delete: Users can delete the entire data of any specific _id from the database.

 ## Installation